Prompt Structure

 The Solution: Anatomy of a Good Letter

-Prompt structure is about organizing the components of your prompt in a clear, logical way.
-It's like writing a good business letter — header, context, request, closing — each part serves a purpose.
-The structure typically starts with a system prompt, and can include few-shot examples to guide the model.
+Prompt structure is about organizing the components of your prompt in a clear, logical way so the model can tell instructions apart from data, examples apart from the actual task, and the question apart from the context.
+It's like writing a good business letter — header, context, request, closing — where each part serves a single purpose.
+A well-structured prompt usually opens with a system prompt that sets the role and rules, then supplies background context, then the explicit task, then any input data, and finally the desired output format.
+Optionally it includes a few few-shot examples to demonstrate the behavior you want.

 Think of it like a well-structured letter: